 Achieving much-needed reforms to workplace pension plans will require creating a national forum of regulators and stakeholders, according to a recent study by the C.D.
 Howe Institute.

-, pension experts Bob Baldwin and Brian FitzGerald review the findings of three provincial inquiries into the problems of workplace pension plans and make recommendations for reform.
+In Seeking Certainty in Uncertain Times: A Review of Recent Government-Sponsored Studies on the Regulation of Canadian Pension Plans, pension experts Bob Baldwin and Brian FitzGerald review the findings of three provincial inquiries into the problems of workplace pension plans and make recommendations for reform.

 The need for reform of the regulation and design of workplace pensions for Canadians sparked three major provincial reviews by Ontario, Alberta and British Columbia, and Nova Scotia between November 2008 and January 2009.
 The provincial inquiries were motivated by such issues as declining coverage, the financial problems of defined-benefit plans, the emergence of hybrid alternative plan designs, the lack of harmonization and a common legal framework, and unresolved legal and regulatory issues.